-Baseball Canada has a total of ten championships each summer.
+Baseball Canada has a total of nine championships each summer.
 They are:

-- Baseball Canada Cup - Baseball Canada 13U National Championship - Baseball Canada 13U National Atlantic Championship - Baseball Canada 13U National Western Championship - Baseball Canada Ray Carter Cup (15U Boys Championship) - Baseball Canada 16U Girls Invitational Championship
+- Baseball Canada Cup

+- Baseball Canada 13U National Championship

+- Baseball Canada Ray Carter Cup (15U Boys Championship)

+- Baseball Canada 16U Girls Championship

 - Baseball Canada 18U Championship

-- Baseball Canada 21U Men Championship
+- Baseball Canada 22U Championship

 - Baseball Canada 21U Women Championship

 - Baseball Canada Men's Championship

-- Baseball Canada Women's Invitational
+- Baseball Canada Women's Championship

-The dates for hosting these events are as follows: Canada Cup during the second weekend of August, the 18U and 21U on the third weekend and all remaining events on the last weekend of August (except 13U National Atlantic is weekend after Labor Day).
+The dates for hosting these events are as follows: 22U on the first weekend of August, Canada Cup and 21U Women's during the second weekend of August, the 18U and Women's on the third weekend and all remaining events on the last weekend of August .
 However, from time to time deviations must be made for a wide variety of reasons.
 The Women's event is usually an exception as it is used to select players for the national women team and it's dates can be moved around to accommodate that.